Non tech beginner - resources to get started on sovereign journey

 I would not consider myself an Outlook master.
 But yea, the last thing I want to do after a long day at work, is go home, and fix stupid problems on my own computer. :wink:

 I use the tool that best for the job.
 If I used an exchange based mail service, maybe I’d use Outlook.
 But it’s simply the wrong tool for everything else.
-But I’m to keep getting paid to fix that crescent wrench, so people can stir their scrambled eggs.
+But I’m happy to keep getting paid to fix that crescent wrench, so people can stir their scrambled eggs.

 It’s getting a bit off the path for StartOS topics, but just one of my fav Thunderbird plugins ever.
 Without it I would simply refuse to use Tbird.
 It makes the worthless one line header look like the awesome ones from Outlook/Microsoft.
 I HATE any email that doesn’t because they all fail to keep a proper record of TO, CC, BCC etc.